CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 <!-- Will need to add some citations in here I think -->
 Quantum computing is a completely new way to think about computing.
 Simply put, quantum computing uses quantum phenomena like superposition and entanglement to do computation.
 A classical computer is made up of bits, and a bit can either be a 1 or a 0.
 Similarly, a quantum computer is made up of *qubits* which is either a 1, 0, or any quantum superposition of the two.
 Because of this, Quantum computers have the potential to be much more powerful than classical computers.
 A quantum computer with $n$ qubits can be in *any* superposition of up to $2^n$ different states, while a classical computer can only be in *one* of those $2^n$ states at any one time.
 Because quantum computers can be in any of the states at the same time, they are probabilistic, meaning that each state has a certain probability of being selected when measured.
 The state of the qubits are manipulated using *quantum gates* and multiple gates applied to qubits make up a quantum algorithm.
 To see the result of the quantum algorithm the qubits must be measured, which removes the quantum properties and probabilistic nature of the bits and converts them into an output of either 1 or 0.

 Another popular model of quantum computing is continuous variable (CV) quantum computing.
 The qubit based quantum computing model is discrete in nature due to the qubits generally being 0 or 1.
 The CV model, however, is continuous and leverages wavelike properties found in nature where quantum information is not encoded in qubits but in the quantum states of fields, such as the electromagnetic field.
 Instead of working with qubits, the information encoded in the CV model is called a *qumode*.
 In the wavefunction representation, we specify a single continuous variable, say $x$, and represent the state of the qumode through a complex-valued function of this variable called the wavefunction $\psi(x)$. $x$ can also be interpreted as a *position* coordinate, and $|\psi(x)|^2$ as the probability density of a particle (photon) being located at $x$.
 Based on elementary quantum theory, we can use a wavefunction based on a conjugate *momentum* variable, $\phi(p)$.
 The position $x$ and the momentum $p$ can also be pictured as the real and imaginary parts of a quantum field, such as light [15].
-A physical model of one of these computers consists using optical systems (CITATION?) in the microwave regime and using ion traps.
+A physical model of one of these computers consists using optical systems [17] in the microwave regime [18] and using ion traps [19].

 The CV model is largely unexplored when it comes to machine learning, but there have been some recent research that have shown the usefulness of the continuous nature of a CV quantum circuit being used as a kernel-based classifier [14].
 Even more promising is the use of CV quantum circuits to create neural networks [15].
 The CV model is a better fit than the qubit model due to Neural Networks being continuous in nature.
 Neural Networks are the most expensive part computationally of the reinforcement learning algorithms mentioned previously, like for Deep Q-Networks, actor-critic, and DDPG.
 If we could use quantum neural networks in these algorithms, it could speed up computation time exponentially, increasing the power of these learning algorithms to new heights.